10 Movies To Watch If You Loved F1

 JustWatch Editor

-If you’re a petrol-head craving the sound of a revving engine, a life-long Brad Pitt fan, or both, you’ve probably already seen F1: a race movie that’s been lapping the competition ever since its release at the beginning of summer 2025.
-Like Joseph Kosinski’s previous film, Top Gun: Maverick, it’s a movie for anyone who appreciates high-spec cinema and the kind of tactile action that doesn’t rely too heavily on CGI.
+Whether you’re a petrol-head craving the roar of a revving engine, a life-long Brad Pitt fan, or both, you’ve probably already seen F1: a movie that lapped the competition at the summer box office last year before racing its way to an unlikely Best Picture nomination at the 2026 Academy Awards.
+Like Joseph Kosinski’s previous film, Top Gun: Maverick, this is a movie for anyone who appreciates high-spec filmmaking—especially anything with a tactile, action-forward approach that doesn’t rely too heavily on CGI.

-With Pitt in the driving seat, Kerry Condon and Javier Bardem in the pit, Kosinski at the controls, and Jerry Bruckheimer and the great Lewis Hamilton rounding out the crew, everything has been precisely calibrated for F1 to become a roaring success.
-If you’re yet to watch it and looking for a warm-up, or you’re just dying for a movie that lets you go another lap in the driving seat, use our guide below to discover ten of the best racing movies ever made, and find out where to watch them.
+With Pitt at the wheel, Kerry Condon and Javier Bardem in the pit, Kosinski at the controls, and Jerry Bruckheimer and the great Lewis Hamilton rounding out the crew, everything was precisely calibrated for F1 to become a roaring success—and it delivered.
+If you’re yet to see it and are looking for a warm-up, or if you have and are simply craving another movie that delivers a similar rush, use our guide below to discover ten of the best racing movies ever made, and find out where to watch them on AppleTV, Netflix, Prime Video and elsewhere.

 Rush (2013)